raymanaeron/liblogger/README.md

 #[log_retries(max_attempts=3)]
 fn connect_to_database() -> Result<Connection, DbError> {
-    // The function will be retried up to 3 times if it fails }
+    // The function will be retried up to 3 times if it fails
+    // Works with any Result<T, E> type through pattern matching }
 // Produces logs like:
 // "Retry attempt 1 for connect_to_database failed: connection refused"